MRT Line 3 (Metro Manila): Incidents

 During the testing period of the system, the MRT–3 has been prone to numerous disruptions and breakdowns due to technical problems in the overall systems and design since its opening in 1999, due to many factors, such as the humid conditions in the country, lack of accessibility to the stations, and incompatible problems in the rolling stock, causing major adjustments to the system.

 However, problems began to arise in 2012, due to poor maintenance causing train glitches, lack of spare parts, and negligence.
 The system has faced numerous interruptions and accidents.
 This in turn has caused lower ridership, frequent unloading of passengers and passenger inconvenience.

-These are some of the notable incidents involving the railway line:
+Among the notable incidents involving the railway line are: